-- Her frequent use of slant rhyme or sight rhyme makes her verse stand out as well: > true/throe > feign/strung - Her work represents furiously private poems.
-She may never intended these to be seen by anyone other than herself. - Typically she begins each poem with a declaration or definition in the first line(s), as in this case: "I like a look of Agony."
-The second set of lines will often take a step back or redefine her position, as in this case where she asserts that a pained facial expression can be admirable: "Because I know it's true-"
+- Looking at her work collectively, her line lengths vary from two feet to the more frequent formula of alternating four feet/three feet. - Her frequent use of slant rhyme or sight rhyme makes her verse stand out as well: - > true/throe - > feign/strung

+Overall, her work represents furiously private poems.
+She may never have intended these to be seen by anyone other than herself.

+- Typically she begins each poem with a declaration or definition in the first line(s), as in this case: "I like a look of Agony." - The second set of lines will often take a step back or redefine her position, as in this case where she asserts that a pained facial expression can be admirable: "Because I know it's true-"

-- Here the theme deals with the aftermath of agony. - Keep in mind, this is not as a sadistic pleasure as a Poe-like situation, but rather, an expression of Agony is a moment of truth, when a person is transferring from the state of mortal nature to immortal death, a natural progression.
+- Here the theme deals with the aftermath of agony. - Keep in mind, this is not as a sadistic pleasure, as a Poe-like situation, but rather, the poem shows an expression of Agony as a moment of truth, when a person is transferring from the state of mortal nature to immortal death, a natural progression.

 - The opening operates as a shock to the reader, a surprise at her frank image. - The poem concentrates on a specific moment of harsh reality.
-You place yourself beside the poet-speaker, as a indication of identification or recognition. - Ultimately she resolves that Death is an honest, true state that cannot be faked; a state of personal connection with the Almighty; a declaration of truth without deception; release; a transformation showing the release of the immortal soul.
+You place yourself beside the poet-speaker, as a indication of identification or recognition. - Ultimately she resolves that Death is an honest, true state that cannot be faked; a state of personal connection with the Almighty; a declaration of truth without deception; a release; a transformation showing the release of the immortal soul.

-- In a sense Anguish is shown as a temporal state. - Anguish is declared homely because after the dying process, the reward of the reward of the afterlife exists, the next step or phase in our life.
+• In a sense Anguish is shown as a temporal state, as well as a personification.

-- Strung implies jewels, more than just beads of sweat but beads of reward. - Notice how the poem is divided into two quatrains.
+- Anguish is declared homely because after the dying process, the reward of the Afterlife exists, the next step or phase in our existence. - Strung implies jewels, more than just beads of sweat but beads of reward. - Notice how the poem is divided into two quatrains in a neat symmetry.
 The first half deals with the poet-speaker's analysis of truth, and the actual last moments of the struggle of the body- then a a slight break, a pause, and she shifts to act of death itself.
-The aftermath of the struggle in other words. - It was common for her to use the un-typical situation to write about, she sought out the unusual image or connotations which associate strong emotions.
+She shows the aftermath of the struggle. - It was common for her to use the un-typical situation to write about, she sought out the unusual image or connotations which associate strong emotions, strong reactions.